A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 Organised trips and tours including the Elephant Waterfall Linh Ẩn Temple and alpine coaster

-For ideas of what to do, where to stay and what delicious food to munch on in Da Lat City itself, check out our article.
+Dalat is absolutely stuffed full of things to do For ideas of what to do, where to stay and what delicious food to munch on in Da Lat City itself, check out our article:

 Thanks for reading,